 Medical Center Managers: Guidelines for Staff Requests for Reassignment

 Consistent with UVA’s Notice of Non-Discrimination and Equal Opportunity, its policy on Preventing and Addressing Discrimination and Harassment, Medical Center policy and the ASPIRE values, staff are expected to provide care and treatment to all patients without regard to age, color, disability, gender identity or expression, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family medical or genetic information.
 Therefore, requests for reassignment based on these characteristics will not be permitted, unless required by law or clinically indicated.
-In such circumstances, managers and supervisors should contact Human Resources for guidance.
+In such circumstances, managers and supervisors should contact Employee Relations for guidance.